 Home insurance companies have been hit hard in the last few years with rising home insurance claims due to weather-related damage.
 This trend has contributed dramatically to rising premiums.

-A good way for consumers to fight rising premiums is to shop around for better quotes.
+A good way for consumers to fight rising premiums is to shop around for a better quote.
 By comparing home insurance prices for the same type of coverage or better, you can make sure you get the best insurance rate.

 If you need to renew your current home insurance, don’t do so without reviewing your home insurance and renegotiating with your insurer.